oxc-project/acorn-test262/test-typescript/tests/cases/compiler/shebang.ts.md

             "start": 30,
             "end": 78,
-            "raw": "'I wish the generated JS to be executed in node'", "value": "I wish the generated JS to be executed in node" }
+            "raw": "'I wish the generated JS to be executed in node'", "value": "I wish the generated JS to be executed in node", "regex": null,
+            "bigint": null
+          }
         }
       ],